 Charentais butter is also reputed to be the finest in France.
-It appears in every dish, but more particularly in celebrated sweet treats which manage to seduce every visitor to Saintes.
-Witness: almond-flavored tarte a la frangipane, the biscottes of Pons, the brioches of Taillebourg and all the Charentais cakes that are flavored with either pineau or Cognac.
-The former will always be offered as an aperitif in Saintes.
-A blend of Cognac and grape must, the best examples are both refreshing and delightfully rich.
+It appears in every dish, but more particularly in celebrated sweet treats that manage to seduce every visitor to Saintes.
+Witness: almond-flavored tarte a la frangipane, the biscottes of Pons, the brioches of Taillebourg, and all the Charentais cakes flavored with either pineau or Cognac.
+The former is offered as an aperitif in Saintes.
+A blend of Cognac and grape must; the best examples are both refreshing and delightfully luxurious.

-Vintage cognacs are rare, most Cognac is blends of different, barrel-aged eau-de-vies produced from several stipulated grape varieties from the 6 sub-regions: namely Ugni Blanc, Colombard and Folle Blanche.
-The best Cognacs are the most expensive, revered and memorizing brandies in the world.
+Vintage cognacs are rare; most Cognac is blends of different, barrel-aged eau-de-vies produced from several stipulated grape varieties from the six sub-regions: namely Ugni Blanc, Colombard and Folle Blanche.
+The best Cognacs are the most expensive, revered, and memorizing brandies in the world.

-Arguably Saintes’ most famous landmark, the Arch of Germanicus is an ancient Roman arch built by a wealthy citizen of the town, C. Julius Rufus.
-It was dedicated to Emperor Tiberius, his son Drusus Julius Caesar, and his adoptive son Germanicus.
+Arguably, Saintes’ most famous landmark, the Arch of Germanicus, is an ancient Roman arch built by a wealthy citizen of the town, C. Julius Rufus.
+It is dedicated to Emperor Tiberius, his son Drusus Julius Caesar, and his adoptive son Germanicus.

 Saintes’ beautiful cathedral has known some good, and not so good times.
 At the end of the Hundred Years’ War, the bishops of Saintes built a lavish Gothic building on the site of the original cathedral that had been destroyed centuries earlier.
 Then in 1568, Protestants ransacked the church and destroyed the nave and vaults.
 Nevertheless, it remains a beautiful piece of architecture, despite its troubled history.